marcodeangelis/data-depth-inference/docs/index.md

-# Welcome!

-This readme will guide you through the use of the code in this repository.
+# Posterior inference with consonant structures via data peeling

 The code in this repository is for nonparametric prior-free and likelihood-free posterior inference.

-We named this method: **Inference with consonant structures via data peeling**

 As the name suggests, this method construct consonant confidence structures directly from data using a procedure name data peeling.